 How can you apply these habits in a customer support scenario?
 Consider these four examples:

-1. In an online service providing environment, market your service by building a community in which you respond to your own threads as well as to others.
+1. In an online service providing environment with work from home sales jobs, market your service by building a community in which you respond to your own threads as well as to others.
 As suggested by Eli Hodapp, the editor in chief of TouchArcade, “You may not realize this but every personal interaction, a reply to a question, a sharing of an idea, or confiding in a loyal fan is a memorable experience that you have created for that person.”
 Build a community that is loyal to you and to anything that you create in the future.

 2. Listen to the customer and jot down a list of complaints.
 Group them into categories.
 Create responses like “Thank you for your suggestions.
 At this time we do not have time to change this feature, but thank you for bringing it to our attention.”
 Simple words that are supportive and kind can appease even the most difficult customer.